KarinAharon/Hackathon-JavaProject/README.md

 * TestNG

   All the tests cases results are fully reported by allure-report (recording by MonteScreenRecorder and screenshot).
-  The full automation run throw Jenkins jobs. :jenkins:
+  The full automation run throw Jenkins jobs.